Local group plans to repurpose the former Paris Elementary School into a community hub

 Mackey said she and the ABC Collective decided to submit a proposal to turn Paris Elementary into a community hub in order to have all their community-based services housed under one roof.

-The ABC Collective, which formed this year, includes local educational, health, mental health, and community-based organizations such as YAASPA, The Apprentice of Peace Youth Organization (AOPYO), Driven By Our Ambitions (DBOA), and the Aurora Wellness Community.
+The ABC Collective, which formed this year, includes local educational, health, mental health, and community-based organizations such as YAASPA, The Apprentice of Peace Youth Organization (AOPYO), Driven By Our Ambitions (DBOA), and the Aurora Wellness Committee.

 AOPYO teaches youth health and wellness practices like Tai Chi classes and meditation.
 The organization also helps kids find career pathways.
 DBOA has a similar approach, providing mental health support, professional development and wellness services.
 DBOA focuses on support for the well-being of young Black men.